antick/antick/README.md

 I enjoy working on Javascript, Python and Go.
 I also build stuff in my free time to increase my productivity.
 I also love to write and share my thoughts on my blogs.

-✨ I'm currently working on a Rust based Ck3 Mod.
+✨ I'm currently working on my side project.

 😍 I'm currently learning more about Rust